rdpopov/nvim-sak/README.md

 # nvim-sak

-A simple-ish wrapper around sed to approximate select mode from helix/kakoune
+A simple-ish wrapper around sed to approximate select mode from helix/kakoune.

 I wanted something like what kakoune has for multi cursor.
 It's neat.
-I want to mostly do text entry with this.
 Other plugins that provide multi cursor that I have tried are either slow or are too much mental overhead to use properly.
 It's not that they are bad though.
 This feels vim-like to me that I don't even need to think about it.

-It goes like this: in motion -> highlight pattern -> replace/accumulate/paste/rotate
+It goes like this: ```in motion``` -> ```highlight pattern``` -> ```replace/accumulate/paste/rotate```

 ## How it works